 The first step in getting started on Twitter is creating your account.
 When creating your account, it’s important to remember that your username — or as it’s called on Twitter: your “handle,” is outward-facing and will be what the public uses to identify your business.

 Hopefully, your business name will be available (Constant Contact’s handle, for example, is @ConstantContact), but if not, you’ll want to come up with something that will still make sense to your followers (for example In a Pickle Restaurant in Waltham had to use @InAPickleRest).

 2. Create a bio that captures your business

 Twitter is widely recognized as one of the most open social networks, in that, most of the communication on the site takes place in front of people in the news stream (rather than on individual pages or groups).
-Keep in mind when creating your bio, more people will find you on Twitter that have no previous knowledge of who you are or what you do than on any other network.
+When creating your bio, keep in mind that more people that have no previous knowledge of who you are or what you do than on any other network will find you on Twitter.

 If you had just a few seconds (or in this case 160 characters) to explain your business to a complete stranger, what would you say?
 That will be your bio.